harness/developer-hub/release-notes/continuous-integration.md

 - Fixed an issue where the `Build and Push to GCR` step was failing.
 Buildx plugin version has been upgraded.
 (CI-13422)

-- UPDATED Upgraded Kaniko version to fix an issue where the `Build and Push to ECR` step did not preserve permissions via chmod.
+- Upgraded Kaniko version to fix an issue where the `Build and Push to ECR` step did not preserve permissions via chmod.
 (CI-13200, ZD-65907)

 - Fixed an issue where logging for **engine:main** experienced a race condition.
 Initially, when a **SIGTERM** signal was received, one thread would begin closing the logger while another thread continued uploading logs to **engine:main**, leading to a race condition.
 This caused incorrect logging of pod eviction during successful executions.
 The threads have been synchronized to ensure log uploads complete before the logger is closed, accurately recording pod evictions only during errors.
 (CI-13175, ZD-65545)